design-automation/design-automation-website/software/pim/index.md

 ---
 # Overview

-Parametric Information Modelling is a novel approach to parametric modelling that tightly integrated geometric and semantic information.
+Parametric Information Modelling is a novel approach to 3D modelling that tightly integrates geometric and semantic information.

-Arbitrary data attributes can be attached to  geometric objects, points, and topological components.
-These entities can also be grouped into nested hierarchies.
-The use of attributes and groups allows rich 3D data sets to be created by users, suited and customised to their specific purposes.
+The PIM approach provides various was of associating semantic information with elements in the model.
+How such semantics are applied is defined by the end-user.
+As such, there is no fixed schema that users are required to follow.

+Three resources have been developed in order to support PIM in the browser:

 ## PIM Kernel

-In order to support 3D semantic modelling, we have developed a 3D kernel that allows geometry and semantics to be tightly integrated.
+At the core of the PIM approach is the kernel, supporting implicit topology and the tight integration of geometry with semantics.

 ## PIM Functions

-A library of 3D modelling functions has been developed to allow 3D geometries to be generated and manipulated.
-These functions work with the PIM kernel
+For performing 3D modelling operations, a library of modelling functions has been developed.
+The library includes functions for managing semantics.

 ## PIM Viewer

-For viewing models creating using the PIM kernel, a web-based viewer has been created.
-This viewer converts the models into threejs, so that they can be visualised and manipulated in the web browser.
+For viewing models, a web-based viewer has been created.
+The viewer allows both geometry and semantics to be viewed and interrogated using a set of interactive tools.